Community Projects & Initiatives

 - Hale Avenue Extension

-Construction is underway as of mid 2021.
+Construction is underway.
 Regular updates are posted on the Hale Avenue Extension webpage.

 - High Speed Rail

 The California High Speed Rail Authority is the State Agency responsible for the planning, design, and construction of the California High Speed Rail system intended to connect the San Francisco Bay Area to Los Angeles, then eventually from Sacramento to San Diego.

 The City has adopted two new ordinances requiring inspections before sale of property effective June 1, 2022.

 Located in Community Park, the park welcomes visitors of all ages and abilities, the first inclusive playground in the South County area.

 - Minimum Wage

 For employees and businesses in Morgan Hill, there is no local ordinance for minimum wage.
 The minimum wage in Morgan Hill is based on the State of California minimum wage.

 Downtown traffic calming and the Monterey Road Lane Reduction Program.